 To make a day of it, hop off at Mackerel and do the beautiful walk to West Head lookout, or the shorter walk to stunning Resolute Beach.
 Read more details in my blog post below.

 You can also hop off and go camping at The Basin if you’re self sufficient!

 2. Fantasea Ferry to Ettalong, Central Coast

-You can also catch a ferry to Ettalong at the Central Coast.
+You can also catch a ferry to Ettalong at the Central Coast, which is a quicker option than driving!
 This is a lovely beach town with a great holiday atmosphere.
 You can find out more about Ettalong Beach in the blog post below.

 3. Palm Beach River Cruise Ferry to Patonga, Central Coast